foryouandyourcustomers-essen/health-check/README.md

 1. By running the test with maven.
 2. Starting up the application and going to `localhost:8080/health`.
 This should show a json with the status of the application, including the extra health information.

+### Troubleshooting

+It may happen that, if you have a `@ComponentScan` definition in your configuration set up to your package, then the package `com.foryouandyourcustomers.health` is not scanned and therefore, the check will not appear.
+Just add that package to your component scan definition.